apache/mxnet/docs/tutorials/basic/symbol.md

 ## Symbol Manipulation

-One important difference of `Symbol` compared to `NDArray` is that, we first declare the computation and then bind the computation with data to run.
+One important difference of `Symbol` compared to `NDArray` is that we first declare the computation and then bind the computation with data to run.

 In this section, we introduce the functions to manipulate a symbol directly.
 But